Minimal Representations of Tropical Rational Functions: Introduction

 \section{Introduction}

-Piecewise-linear functions are an important class of functions featured in machine learning \cite{zhou2015learning},\cite{harvey2017nearly}, statistics \cite{bellman1969curve} and optimization \cite{magnani2009convex}.
+Continuous piecewise-linear (PL) functions are an important class of functions featured in machine learning, statistics, and optimization.
 Training a deep ReLU network with a fixed architecture, for instance, can be understood as an optimization problem over a subset of such functions.
-One promising way to parametrize this space, put forward independently by Zhang et al.\cite{zhang2018tropical} and Maragos et al.\cite{MCT21}, is through the tropical algebra $\T = (\R,\oplus,\odot,\oslash)$, where $a \oplus b := \max(a,b)$, $a \odot b := a+b$ and $a \oslash b := a-b$.
-Over this algebra, a piecewise-linear function $\vp$ can be written as $g \oslash h$, where $g$ and $h$ are tropical signomials \cite{ovchinnikov2002max,melzer1986expressibility,kripfganz1987piecewise,gorokhovik1994piecewise}.
-Tropical methods have shown many promises in machine learning \cite{Maragos2019,Maragos2020,9053540,MaTh20b,Smyrnis2020}, one of which is the simplification of network structure.
-Motivated by this ongoing effort, the goal of this paper is to explore the notion of a \emph{minimal} pair $(g,h)$ for a given $\vp$.
+Used as regression models, PL functions have good interpretability, while capturing global non-linearity.
+There are many ways to represent a PL function, such as max-min representation, nested absolute value representation, and tropical rational function representation, etc. \cite{ovchinnikov2002max,melzer1986expressibility,kripfganz1987piecewise,lin1994generalization,}.
+The tropical rational function (TRF) representation writes a PL function as a difference of two max-affine function, which is formally a rational function over the tropical algebra $\T$, hence the name.
+Recall that $\T=(\R,\oplus,\odot,\oslash)$ where $a\oplus b = \max\{a,b\},a\odot b = a+b$ and $a\oslash b=a-b$.
+Any convex PL function $g:\R^d\to \R$ can be written as a tropical polynomial, and any continuous PL function $\vp:\R^d\to \R$ can be written as a tropical rational function: